dimo414/bkt/README.md

 refreshed in the background.
 You may also want to set a `--scope` if it's important to invalidate the cache on subsequent invocations.

+See [this discussion](https://github.com/dimo414/bkt/discussions/29) for a more complete example of using `bkt` with `fzf`, including warming the commands before the user starts navigating the selector.

 Note: one downside to using `bkt` is, currently, `bkt` doesn't [stream](https://github.com/junegunn/fzf/pull/2215) the backing process' output.
 This means when `bkt` has a cache miss the preview will be absent until the